 - Is it realistic to conceive of this episode between Saul and Ananias only involving Saul and Ananias?

 To be clear, we do not have information to answer these questions.
 But unless Saul was baptized without any witnesses in the home where Ananias visited (an unlikely location because ἀνίστημι, “arose,” is often used to speak of getting up and walking, cf. 5:6; 8:26–27; 9:6, 11), fed by Ananias himself, and unseen by any other of the disciples, there would certainly be the presence of other church members involved in this situation (as the the above painting from Palermo, Italy suggests).

 Moreover, verse 19 identifies a plurality of disciples in Damascus.
 And verse 13 suggests that there were “many” concerned about Saul’s arrival in Damascus.
 Were these “many” all disciples of Christ?
 The best guess is that the ones most concerned with Saul’s arrival would have been followers of Christ, men and women of “the Way.”
 Thus, while Luke highlights Ananias in verse 10, it is important to see him as one of many disciples in Damascus.
 Could he have been the pastor?
 He certainly bore the credentials of a pastor, for Paul says of him in Acts 22:12, “one Ananias, a devout man according to the law, well spoken of by all the Jews who lived there.”
 If not a pastor, he was a leader in the church at Damascus, and thus his role in the baptism was that of a trusted figure among the disciples there.
-However you slice it, Paul’s baptism was local and probably conducted among the disciples of the local church.
+However you slice it, the best reading of the surrounding context of Paul’s baptism was conducted among the disciples of the local church.